Chinese nationalism: In Taiwan

 Historically, Taiwan under Japanese rule had Chinese nationalist groups, such as the Taiwanese People's Party whose ideology utilised Chinese nationalism from the Three Principles of the People to resist Japanese colonialism and foment the re-annexation of Japanese Taiwan back to Chinese rule.

+Chinese nationalists in both mainland China and Taiwan deem supporters of Taiwan independence to be hanjian (traitors).
+In 2015, Kuomintang legislators and then-incumbent President Ma Ying-jeou accused former ROC president and Taiwan independence supporter Lee Teng-hui, who had also served in the Imperial Japanese Army, of being a hanjian.

-There are ultranationalist groups in Taiwan that support immediate unification with China, through more radical means.
+There are "far-right" Chinese nationalist groups in Taiwan that support immediate unification with China, through more radical means.
 Some radical Chinese nationalist groups in Taiwan include the Patriot Alliance Association founded in 1993 and the Chinese Unification Promotion Party founded by Taiwanese mafia leader Chang An-lo.
 The former has engaged in combating the influence of Falun Gong in Taiwan, while the latter has been accused of violence against Hong Kong opposition figures such as Denise Ho and Lam Wing-kee.
-Chinese nationalists in both mainland China and Taiwan deem supporters of Taiwan independence to be hanjian (traitors).
-In 2015, Kuomintang legislators and then-incumbent President Ma Ying-jeou accused former ROC president and Taiwan independence supporter Lee Teng-hui, who had also served in the Imperial Japanese Army, of being a hanjian.
 The National Socialism Association, a neo-Nazi and Chinese ultranationalist organisation in Taiwan, follows a mixture of National Socialism and Chiangism.
 It called for a Chinese reunification under a new fascist ROC dictatorship and retaking of the mainland through military conquest.